zf3/volumio_touch_display_lite/README.md

 cd touch_display_lite

 # Check build_release.sh for changes of dir locations, etc.
-# This script build the flutter bundle locally, then ssh to the linux box to build app.so
+# This script builds the flutter bundle locally, then ssh to the linux box to build app.so
 # Then check lib/main.dart for changes to serverAddr (volumio.local works for me), defaultDir, etc.
 ./build_release.sh